 The Northern Collegiate Hockey Association issued its weekly releases on Tuesday.
 Included in the men's release is a recap of the previous week, information on the league and each of its 11 members, and the NCHA Offensive and Defensive Players of the Week.

-Lake Forest College men's hockey player Louis-Philippe De Courcy was named Northern Collegiate Hockey Association Defensive Player of the Week on Tuesday for his performance in the team's 1-0 triumph at the College of St. Scholastica on Saturday.
+Lake Forest College men's hockey player Charlie Izaguirre was named Northern Collegiate Hockey Association Offensive Player of the Week on Tuesday after helping lead his team to a pair of victories on the road over the weekend.

 The Lake Forest College Athletic Department and the Great Lakes Adaptive Sports Association (GLASA) are excited to host the 8th Annual “The Sleds Are Coming” event on Sunday, January 28th at the Alumni Memorial Fieldhouse on the campus of Lake Forest College.

 The National Association of Division III Athletic Administrators (NADIIIAA) recently announced the recipients of this year's NADIIIAA Community Service Awards and Lake Forest College earned Award of Merit recognition for its annual sled hockey event.